rooinasuit/i2c-oled-verilog/README.md

-Early version of the project containing a sole i2c master module.
+Early version of the project containing an i2c master module and PLL.

 Command/data input to be added in the future

+Made for tang nano 9k